Stone Kitchen Benchtops

 Marble is a product of intense heat and pressure that provides unmatched elegance, class, and function.
 We are happy to walk you through reasons to opt for our marble benchtops for your kitchen makeover.

-- Low Maintenance – Well-sealed marble is easy to maintain.
-In general, a clean damp cloth with some gentle PH Neutral soap is sufficient for cleaning.
+Well-sealed marble is easy to maintain.
+In general, clean damp cloth with some gentle PH Neutral soap is sufficient for cleaning.
 Please refer to our maintenance section below for further information.
+Read more about the costs of natural stone for benchtops.

 Types of Natural Stone Marble for Benchtops

-- Calacatta Marble – Calacatta is an Italian marble that may well be the most famous variety of natural stone in the world with samples gracing churches, museums, and castles.
+Calacatta is an Italian marble that may well be the most famous variety of natural stone in the world with samples gracing churches, museums, and castles.
 Its brilliant white background and splashes of grey and gold veins make it a perennial favourite marble benchtop.
-Its fame comes with a substantial price tag though.

 Caring for Marble Benchtops